Skip to content

 text

-This "operation table" pattern is very common in embedded firmware—for example, if you have a set of serial commands where each command corresponds to a handler function, you can organize these function pointers into an array by command ID.
-When a command is received, a single handlers[cmd_id](args) handles the dispatch.
+This "operation table" pattern is common in embedded firmware.
+For example, if you have a set of serial commands, each corresponding to a handler function, you can index these function pointers by command ID.
+When a command is received, dispatching is done in a single line: handlers[cmd_id](data).

-⚠️ Pitfall Warning: When using an array of function pointers for dispatch, you must always check whether the index is out of bounds.
-If cmd_id exceeds the array range, you will either access a garbage address or NULL—calling it directly will result in a segmentation fault.
+⚠️ Warning: When using an array of function pointers for dispatching, always check if the index is out of bounds.
+If cmd_id exceeds the array range, you will access either a garbage address or NULL—calling it directly will cause a segmentation fault.

 Where function pointers truly shine is in callbacks.
-The core idea of a callback is simple: I give you the address of a function, and you call it on my behalf at the appropriate time.
-In plain terms, it means "call back later"—the caller does not directly execute a certain piece of logic, but instead "registers" this logic with the callee, who triggers it when needed.
+The core idea of a callback is simple: I pass you a function's address, and you call it on my behalf at the appropriate time.
+In plain English, it means "call me back"—the caller does not execute a piece of logic directly, but instead "registers" this logic with the callee, who triggers it when needed.

-The qsort function from the C standard library is the most classic, textbook-level example of the callback pattern:
+The C standard library's qsort function is a textbook example of the callback pattern:

 #include <stdio.h>